 A healthy heart needs a healthy diet, which includes eating a variety of fruits or vegetables each day.

-More women die from heart disease than from any other cause—a staggering one in four American women, according to the Centers for Disease Control and Prevention.
+More women die from heart disease than from any other cause: about one in four American women, according to the Centers for Disease Control and Prevention.

-But you can take action now to help prevent problems.
+But you can take action now to reduce your risk.
 Resources from the U.S. Food and Drug Administration can help women of all ages learn how to use FDA-approved drugs and devices safely to prevent and treat heart disease.

 The FDA offers fact sheets, videos, and other web-based tools to teach you not only about heart disease, but also conditions like diabetes and high blood pressure, which can increase a woman's heart disease risk.

 “The risk of heart disease increases for everyone as they age,” explains FDA cardiologist Shari Targum, M.D., M.P.H.
 “For women, the risk goes up after menopause, but younger women can also develop heart disease.”